CRUKorg/cruk-react-components/README.md

 ## Testing

-Jest: Unit testing,
+Node: Unit testing,
 Cypress: Component function, accessibility
 Chromatic: Image snapshot comparison service, this happens in CI, people are given access to this service via their Github login.

-Run all tests Jest and Cypress
+Run all tests Unit and Cypress

 ```sh
  npm run test